 Symptoms and Signs

 Many times, snoring occurs in the presence of other signs and symptoms.
-These are indicators that there could be an underlying health condition that should be treated.
+These are indicators that there could be an underlying health condition that should be treated by a sleep specialist.
 Some symptoms and signs to look for include:

 - Frequent sore throats